briancoyner/Visual-Effects-Shadow/README.md

 # Add a drop shadow to a `UIVisualEffectView`

 This demo shows how to add a drop shadow to a `UIVisualEffectView`.
-The solution involves using/ creating a 9-part `UImage` to represent the shadow.
+The solution involves using/ creating a 9-part `UIImage` to represent the shadow.
 The effect is similar to the iOS 10 Maps app.

 ## Related Post